 - Hyper-Local Sourcing

 - Quick Service Restaurants

 - Theme Restaurants

 - Upscale/Fine Dining Restaurants

 Food service is a dominant segment of the hospitality industry that represents a significant proportion of the economy.
 The restaurant industry is approximately an $800 billion dollar industry.
-The average household spends nearly 50% of its food dollar in restaurants.1 Food service is also significant employer.
+The average household spends nearly 50% of its food dollars in restaurants.
+Food service is also a significant employer.
 Approximately fifteen million individuals are employed in food service establishments, and 10% of the U.S. workforce is employed in restaurants.
 It is estimated that over one million food service establishments exist in the U.S. This statistic is noteworthy in and of itself, but also in comparison to the 53,000 U.S. lodging establishments.

 Given its dominance and importance, students of hospitality management should possess a working understanding of the food service segment of the hospitality industry.
-As such, the purpose of this chapter is to educate the reader on different segments in food service.
+As such, the purpose of this chapter is to educate the reader on different segments of food service.
 Most of this chapter is devoted to discussing commercial food service establishments.
 A commercial food service establishment is that whose main purpose is creating and selling food and beverage.
 Non-commercial food service establishments are discussed later in the chapter.
 A non-commercial foodservice establishment is embedded in an organization where food and beverage is not the primary business focus, such as in healthcare, education, the military, and transportation.
 Food service is continually evolving, and this chapter will highlight some of the notable trends and emerging issues.
-Finally, this chapter will discuss a variety of career options that might be of interest for those seeking to pursue a professional career in food service.
+Finally, this chapter will discuss a variety of career options that might be of interest to those seeking to pursue a professional career in food service.

 Commercial Food Service